 There are a number of private mediators who specialise in resolving civil disputes.
 If you wish to engage your own mediator (with the agreement of the other party), you will need to meet the cost of the services, as well as arrange a suitable venue.

 However there are also free services available.
-Community Mediation Services provide free mediation to attempt to resolve disputes.
+Uniting Communities Mediation Services provides free mediation to eligible people, to attempt to resolve disputes.

 If you come to an agreement, ensure you put it in writing.
 For debts, an Enforceable Payment Agreement (Form 1B) can be used (see 'Enforceable Payment Agreements').